browserengineering/book/book/invalidation.md

     that simple optimizations won't achieve.

-If we want interactions to be fast, even on large, complex pages, we're going to need re-rendering the page to take time *proportional to the size of the change*, not proportional to the size of the page.
+If we want interactions to be fast, even on large, complex pages, we're going to need re-rendering the page to take time proportional to the *size of the change*, and not proportional to the *size of the page*.
+I call this the principle of incremental performance, and it's crucial for handling large and complex web applications.
+It means that developers can predict how long their code will run regardless of the content on the page, and it lets users predict how long interactions will take.
+That ultimately makes this principle a core part of the value that browser engineers provide to the web as a whole.

-This property is sometimes called *incrementality*, and it really constrains our browser.
-For example, incrementality means that during rendering, we can't even *traverse* the whole page, since that would take time proportional to the whole page, not the change being made.
+But the principle of incremental performance also really constrains our browser.
+For example, during rendering even *traversing* the whole page would take time proportional to the whole page, not the change being made, so we can't do that.
+To achieve incrementality, we're going to need to think of the initial render and later re-renders differently.[^big-change] When the page is first loaded, rendering is definitely going to take time proportional to the size of the page.

-Now, note that when the page is first loaded, rendering is definitely going to take time proportional to the size of the page.
-So to achieve incrementality, we're going to need to think of the initial render and later re-renders differently.
-The initial render will create a cache that later renders invalidate and recompute parts of.[^big-change] If we're only invalidate a small part each time, this will only take time proportional to the changed portion of the page.
+But we treat that initial render as a cache.
+Later renders will only invalidate and recompute the parts of that cache, taking time proportional to the changed portion of the page.

 [^big-change]: While initial and later renders are conceptually